-STEP TWO: purchase your domain and hosting
+STEP THREE: purchase your domain and hosting

 What is hosting?
 Well, the hosting I’m talking about here is self-hosting as opposed to free hosting.
 I talk a little bit about the difference between the two in this post.
 As mentioned there, hosting refers to the place where all of the files for your blog are saved.